excellalabs/azure-stream-analysis/README.md

 * GrovePi

 ### Potential use-cases
-This technology setup could be useful for:
+This technology setup could be useful to stream the following data sources:
-- Streaming social media and RSS feeds to determine sentiment and overall success of a newly released feature or product
+- Social media and RSS feeds to determine sentiment and overall success of a newly released feature or product
-- Streaming data from live traffic cameras to determine current conditions and measure improvements of traffic flow after road-work
+- Data from live traffic cameras to determine current conditions and measure improvements of traffic flow after road-work
-- Streaming data from live traffic cameras to determine potential benefits/losses of introducing or removing toll roads
+- Data from live traffic cameras to determine potential benefits/losses of introducing or removing toll roads
-- Streaming financial transactions to determine fraudulant activities
+- Financial transactions to determine fraudulant activities
-- Streaming IoT sensors of various kinds in the field to determine and predict air quality in different cities across the world
+- IoT sensors of various kinds in the field to determine and predict air quality in different cities across the world

 ## Resources
 Please refer to the following blog posts, presentations and recorded talks for further information: